luxfi/cli/cmd/commands.md

---cluster string          operate on the given cluster --devnet                  operate on a devnet network --endpoint string         use the given endpoint for network operations -f, --fuji                testnet           operate on fuji (alias to testnet --funded string           set the funded address --genesis-key             use genesis allocated key as contract deployer -h, --help                help for erc20
+--cluster string          operate on the given cluster --devnet                  operate on a devnet network --endpoint string         use the given endpoint for network operations -f, --testnet                testnet           operate on testnet (alias to testnet --funded string           set the funded address --genesis-key             use genesis allocated key as contract deployer -h, --help                help for erc20